-A layered brownie that’s more indulgent than a slice of pie.
-These pecan pie brownies are so simple to make and a delicious twist on the classic Thanksgiving pie, and are perfect for every season.
+A rich and gooey layered brownie that’s more indulgent than a slice of pie.
+These pecan pie brownies are so simple to make and a delicious twist on the classic Thanksgiving dessert!

-I have tons of brownie recipes on my site, but my favorite cocoa brownie recipe is the one I turn to when adding extra layers like in these pecan brownies.
+I have tons of brownie recipes on the blog, but my favorite cocoa brownie recipe is the one I turn to when adding extra layers, like these pecan brownies.
 The brownies are rich, fudgy and sturdy enough to support a thick layer of pecan pie filling.
-It’s a texture explosion with the soft brownies, gooey caramel, and crunchy pecan topping.
+It’s a texture explosion with the moist, rich brownies and sticky, crunchy pecan topping.
 These brownie pecan bars are guaranteed to satisfy both brownie and pie lovers, and not to mention is a great Thanksgiving dessert idea!